FabusLuebbus/MusicalGym/README.md

 # MusicalGym App: MVP Plan

-This document outlines the **MusicalGym** MVP (Minimum Viable Product) plan based on the original requirements and our subsequent refinements.
-The MVP focuses on delivering the core functionalities needed for musicians to track and review their practice sessions effectively, while also laying the groundwork for future expansions such as gamification, cloud syncing, and additional utilities.

----

 ## 1. Overview

 MusicalGym is designed to help musicians record their practice times for various instruments and activities, providing insightful reports to monitor progress and maintain motivation.
 The MVP focuses on: